tskit-dev/pyslim/docs/vignette_coalescent_diversity.rst

-Unsurprisingly, mutations that had a large change in allele frequency seem to be biased towards ones with higher selection coefficients.
+Unsurprisingly, mutations that had a large change in allele frequency seem to be biased towards ones with higher selection coefficients, and those that were initially present at moderate frequency but were lost are biased towards smaller selection coefficients.

 *********************